 FieldTypeField definition order

-categoryStringThis field is only defined by the context payload
+categoryStringThis field is only defined by the data layer

-propertiesObjectFree-form dictionary of properties, only defined by the context payload
+propertiesObjectFree-form dictionary of properties, only defined by the data layer

-Feel free to choose the best way to specify the page event fields, but remember that the Context Payload is the most powerful way to do it.
+Feel free to choose the best way to specify the page event fields, but remember that the Data Layer is the most powerful way to do it.

 Control the destinations of the events

-If for some reason you don’t want to send the page event to all the destinations you’ve set up in your Edgee project, you can specify the destinations that will receive the event data in the Context Payload.
+If for some reason you don’t want to send the page event to all the components you’ve set up in your Edgee project, you can specify the components that will receive the event data in the Data Layer.

 More about manual triggering